URSec/Silhouette-Evaluation/README.md

 - **Silhouette-SFI**: Turn on the shadow stack, SFI, and CFI passes, denoted as `sfifull`.

-Except for CoreMark and FatFS-RAM, which do not have the Silhouette-SFI configuration, all other programs can be compiled and run using all seven configurations.
+Except for CoreMark and FatFs-RAM, which do not have the Silhouette-SFI configuration, all other programs can be compiled and run using all seven configurations.